 Everyone loves cole slaw, but I love this new and easy take on an old favorite.
 This broccoli slaw recipe can also be made with cabbage, but my family prefers the taste of broccoli and carrots.

-- Whisk the mayo, mustard, lemon juice, vinegar, honey and spices together until creamy.
+- In a small bowl, whisk the mayo, mustard, lemon juice, vinegar, honey, and spices together until creamy.

-- Pour over shredded broccoli or cabbage and toss well.
+- Pour the dressing over the shredded broccoli and toss well.

 Ever made your own broccoli slaw?
 If not what is your favorite slaw?